 3. Odessa Passage

 The Passage is another ornate building, constructed at the end of the 19th century and decorated with sculptures.
 The first floor is lined with boutique shops and cafes, and the upper floors are hotel rooms.
 The stunning skylight ceiling alone makes it worth a visit.
-The Passage was the known as the best hotel in Ukraine until the Bristol Hotel was opened.
+The Passage was known as the best hotel in Ukraine until the Bristol Hotel was opened.

 4. Potemkin Stairs